Dinawan Energy Hub

 Community consultation

 As part of the planning and development process, we are undertaking extensive consultation with the community, stakeholders and Traditional Custodians of the land.
 The consultation will take place via community drop-in sessions, community briefings, surveys, one-on-one meetings, newsletters, our project website, and social media.
 We encourage all stakeholders and community members to get involved.
+Find out more and have your say:

 - Sign up to newsletters.